jerieke/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive is less flexible, while responsive screen are sure to work no matte the screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that your main content is made for mobile experiance and then for the PC, Desktop first means the vice versa.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+1 rem = 16pz at font size: 62.5%. so this makes it easier to changes sizes very easily.

 4. How would you describe preprocessing to someone new to CSS?

+Its a method to mix in all the work you have done, instead wroking on the whole project, you can pick selected areas such as navigation, footer.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite part of preprocessing is the terminal because it tells you where the error is.
+The hardest part for me had to be the @media using @phone variable.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.